Keeping things going when the user leaves

 }

 It's not unusual to have a scenario where before a download request is finished another request for that same download is made - think of a user scrolling a tableview up and down.
 There are many articles written on how to prevent these additional (unneeded) download requests so I won't complicate this example about background-transfers by implementing any of them here.
-However if you are really interested on how to prevent these additional download requests, check out my coalescing closures article on this subject which shows one possbile approach.
+However if you are really interested on how to prevent these additional download requests, check out my coalescing closures article on this subject which shows one possible approach.

 The URLSessionDownloadDelegate